RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 My personal history includes times when I was dead broke due to one entrepreneurial setback or another.
 So I have emotional reasons for keeping ChicagoRuby’s monthly events free of charge.

 Of course, the money to pay for the meetings has to come from somewhere.
-That’s where sponsors come in.
+That’s where sponsors can help.

 ###Cover Monthly Costs Through Sponsorships
 Companies will gladly sponsor a group that gives them a return on their investment.
 Sponsorships don't always come in the form of money.